 Becoming a CPA in Louisiana has a few different requirements than many other states.
 While many states require a CPA candidate to major in accounting in college, in Louisiana any major is acceptable, as long as the person has taken the requisite number of business and accounting courses.

-CPA candidates in Louisiana must complete 150 semester hours of college and earn an accounting bachelor’s degree.
+CPA candidates in Louisiana must complete 150 semester hours of college and earn a bachelor’s degree with an emphasis in accounting.
 The State Board of CPAs of Louisiana must find the college or university acceptable, and it must be accredited by one of the national accreditation organizations.

 The completed coursework must include 24 semester hours of undergraduate accounting courses, or 21 hours of such courses at the graduate level.
 Such courses must include: